Experienced parents share their best suggestions.

-Check the college’s website or call to see what’s supplied first Standard issue is a bed, desk with a chair, and a dresser.
+Check the college’s website or call to see what’s supplied first Standard issue is an extra-long twin bed, desk with a chair, and a dresser.
 A friend said her daughter’s school gave students a garbage can, lamp and wall mirror.
-Our daughter’s room came with a small microwave and refrigerator.
+Our daughter’s room came with a small microwave and refrigerator combo.

 Umbrella Two is even better because one will be left behind somewhere.
 All college students do a lot more walking outside than they’ve been used to, and sometimes it’s going to rain.